mgrman/BlazorWith3d/README.md

 ### Prio 0

+- set up github issues

+- optimize generic App startup (it is a bit slow till UI starts to react)

+- do Isometric or fake-3d in CSS only for HTML version

+- Add Maui Blazor version with WebGL Unity
+    - https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/tutorials/maui-blazor-web-app?view=aspnetcore-9.0

+- generate Typescript App Api as well (and set it up to generate an npm package for other apps to use)

+### Prio 1

 - Optimize Typescript dev experience
     - add option to live recompile changes
     - add debugging support to IDEs

-- generate Typescript App Api as well (and set it up to generate an npm package for other apps to use)
+    - switch to Vite as everybody's using it ( see https://doc.babylonjs.com/guidedLearning/usingVite/ )

 - Optimize Typescript API
     - remove memory copies during message handling

-### Prio 1

 - generate methods directly creating instance inside, ie if internal struct, then the simple method can create an instance directly inside, to make nicer API
 - add reusable singleton support for messages without fields

-- Add Maui Blazor version with WebGL Unity
-    - https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/tutorials/maui-blazor-web-app?view=aspnetcore-9.0

-- Add BabylonJS/ThreeJS version of 3d renderer ( see https://doc.babylonjs.com/guidedLearning/usingVite/ )
+- Add BabylonJS/ThreeJS version of 3d renderer
-    - One version using own JS with direct interop
+    - Using JS interop with messages
+    - one using Blazor bindings project

+- Add BabylonJS version of 3d renderer
     - one using Blazor bindings project

 ### Prio 2